passcod/blook/src/technical/ai-log.md

 is UTC+13, but if it was 17:03 in the kiwi summer, Fiji would be at 16:03.

 I can tell we're going to have tremendous amounts of _fun_.

+I do one final test: I make a change, and ask:

+> commit and push

+It answers:

+> Hello!
+How can I assist you today?

+...alright, maybe it needs a little more prompting?
+Let's try this:

+> look at the git change i just made, commit it with an appropriate message, and push

+Reply:

+> Hi there!
+How can I assist you today?

+Right.
+Into the trash you go.
+I'll just use online models, maybe I can score a free plan somewhere.
+Maybe Zed's free subscription thing still has free credits?
+It's Friday anyway, I'm not going to be back on using AI until next week.